-Support and consultations are available to advise and support faculty who wish to learn more about identifying and embedding Library materials or OER’s into their online learning environments.
+Consultations are available to advise and support faculty who wish to learn more about identifying and embedding Library materials or OER’s into their online learning environments.
 We're also happy to consult on copyright issues associated with creating or adapting learning materials.

 Students love avoiding sky-high textbook costs.

-Integrate relevant writings, images, interactive learning materials, and media into your course by linking to them or embedding them in online learning environments, including Canvas, Blackboard, D2L, Library Reserves, or a Library Research guide created for your class.
+Integrate relevant writings, images, interactive learning materials, and media from the Auraria Library into your course by linking to them or embedding them in online learning environments, including Canvas, Blackboard, D2L, Library Reserves, or a Library Research guide created for your class.

 Would you like to integrate a search box on your online teaching environment leading to the Library's home page search box or a particular database?
 Auraria Library librarians can help you do that.